Am I Too Old to Adopt?

 (Note: I'm not trying to say that anyone that tries can adopt an infant in less than a month.
 Timing is different for each family.
 I chose to include that story as an illustration that there is, indeed, a need in the U.S. for adoption.)

-(If you have any further questions about domestic adoption, please contact me at katief@christianadoptionconsultants.com.)
+If you have any further questions about domestic adoption, please contact me!

 October 21, 2013

 We had many questions and fears when we began considering adoption.
 We thank God that those obstacles didn't keep us from the gift of our sweet little boy!
 But those fears and questions matter-they shouldn't be ignored.
-That's why I'm excited to share this series about "Adoption Fears and Falsehoods."
-Over the next couple weeks, I want to take a closer look at some of the main thoughts that can prevent us from actually pursuing adoption.
+It's important to think through your fears and examine them.
+One of the main thoughts that can prevent someone from actually pursuing adoption is the issue of money; how can someone afford to adopt?

-This is pretty understandable.
+This concern is pretty understandable.
 Adoption is so expensive!
-If you've had the idea that you'd like to adopt but feel like there's no possible way you could afford it, you're not alone.
+If you've had the desire to adopt but feel like there's no possible way you could afford it, you're not alone.
 In fact, the majority of adoptive couples have thought that very same thing.
-Josh and I definitely wondered how we would afford adoption before we started our journey to Titus.
+My husband, Josh, and I definitely wondered how we would afford adoption before we started our journey.
+Like most couples considering adoption, we did not have the money saved and ready to go when we started or any idea exactly how we would get it.

-If the Lord is stirring your heart to consider adopting, don't stay paralyzed by your fears about finances.
-Don't let the falsehood that you could never afford adoption keep you from missing one of the most amazing gifts on the planet!
+If God is stirring your heart to consider adoption, don't stay paralyzed by your fears about finances.
+Don't let the fear that you could never afford adoption keep you from following His lead.
 And if you hear someone say, "I'd love to adopt but we could never afford it," please don't just agree.
-Let's stop looking at what WE can do and starting thinking about what God can do!
+Let's stop looking at what WE can do and starting thinking about what God is able to do.

 Things That Hold Us Back From Adopting